LTUC/amman-dotnet-401d2/Projects/MidtermPart4.md

 2. 1-to-many relationships
 3. many-to-many relationships

-Also, incldue in each table:
+Also, include in each table:
 1. the name of column
 2. The required data type